g0v/taipei/README.md

 **[Buses](https://guidetotaipei.com/article/taipei-public-bus-%E5%8F%B0%E5%8C%97%E5%85%AC%E5%85%B1%E6%B1%BD%E8%BB%8A)**

 **No eating or drinking is allowed inside the metro station or on the MRT train.**

-***EASYCARD***

-The public transport system runs on a reloadable contactless card called **[EasyCard](https://guidetotaipei.com/article/easycard-%E6%82%A0%E9%81%8A%E5%8D%A1)** (悠遊卡).
-There are also one to five day unlimited pass (for MRT and Buses), called Taipei pass, and 24hr Taipei Metro Pass (only for MRT).
-It’s better to buy a EasyCard unless you will plan on making 5+ trips per day then you can buy the Taipei pass at all metro station information.
-The EasyCard is available at all metro station information counters and convenience stores.

-EasyCard credits are refundable (with some fees) so if you still have some credits left, remember to go to the MRT counter to apply for a refund.

 ### YouBike (Bike sharing)